-Need meaningful and actionable data and analysis on a product launch, market patterns for a specific niche, demographic info for influencers in a particular sector, or up to the minute info on a full-blown crisis?
+Do you need meaningful and actionable data and analysis on a product launch, market patterns for a specific niche, demographic info for influencers in a particular sector, or up-to-the-minute info on a full-blown crisis?

 Even I had a little trouble getting all those words out.